KipCollo/Frontend-Revision/Javascript/clients-side/DOM/readme.md

 # Introduction to the DOM

 Client-side JavaScript exists to turn static HTML documents into interactive web applications.
-So scripting the content of web pages is really the central purpose of
-JavaScript.Every Window object has a document property that refers to a Document object.
+So scripting the content of web pages is really the central purpose ofJavaScript.Every Window object has a document property that refers to a Document object.
 The Document object represents the content of the window, and it is the subject of this section.
 The Document object does not stand alone, however.
 It is the central object in the DOM for representing and manipulating document content.

 The Document Object Model (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
 The Document Object Model (DOM) is a programming interface for web documents.
 It represents the page so that programs can change the document structure, style, and content.
 The DOM represents the document as nodes and objects; that way, programming languages can interact with the page.